 Lakes, R. S., Gorman, D., and Bonfield, W., "Holographic screening method for microelastic solids", J. Materials Science, 20 2882-2888 (1985).

 An experimental method is presented for the rapid evaluation of structured solids with microelastic degrees of freedom associated with the microstructure.
 By contrast with earlier methods based on size effect studies, the present method makes use of holographic interferometry.
 Results are presented for polymethyl methacrylate (PMMA) and for a dense polyurethane foam, which in previous studies were demonstrated to behave, respectively, as classical elastic and Cosserat solids.
 The method is based on study of deformation of a square cross section bar, in torsion, with a small crack at the corner.
-Get pdf. doi link
+Get pdf.

 The image on the left shows holographic fringes for a PMMA bar in torsion.
 The notches at the cross section corner are indicated by yellow arrows.
 There is no displacement across either notch as indicated by the continuance of fringe order across the notch.
 This is as expected from classical elasticity.